Fighter kite: Kite fighting

 Many of these kites are flown with a typically very sharp, abrasive coated line (manja).
 Most are flown with a set length of this at the kite end.
-To avoid getting hand injuries ordinary string (saddi) is used for the ground end.
+To avoid getting hand injuries ordinary string (sadda) is used for the ground end.
 Some lines have thin blades attached to the tail, line, or kite.
 Competition rules vary by region.
 Two or more contestants fly their kites.
 The person who cuts the opponent's line wins the fight.
 In multiple kite matches, the person with the last kite in the air is the winner.

 The two most common types of cutting are done with abrasive coated line – release cutting or pull cutting.
 To release cut, once lines are in contact, both parties reel out their lines until one is cut.
 In pull cutting, the flier quickly pulls in the line.
 Winning factors include the skill of the kite flyer, size of the kite, its speed, agility and durability, the quality of the line, its sharpness, the quality and size of the spool, the spool mechanism, initial contact and wind conditions.